-8.2.4 Towards data parallel rehearsal-based Continual Learning
+8.2.4 Efficient Data-Parallel Continual Learning with Asynchronous Distributed Rehearsal Buffers

 Participants: Thomas Bouvier, Alexandru Costan, Gabriel Antoniu.

 Collaboration.
 This work has been carried out in close co-operation with Bogdan Nicolae (Argonne National Laboratory- ANL, USA), who co-advised the internship of Thomas Bouvier at ANL and serves as a technical advisor for his PhD work.